rbisdorff/Digraph3/docSphinx/pearls.rst

     * **+1 | -1** : *validated* outranking | outranked situation with the given significance weights, a situation we may observe between alternatives *a3* and *a7* (see :numref:`stabDenot` Lines 10 and 16);
     * **0** : *indeterminate* relational situation, like the one between alternatives *a1* and *a3* (see :numref:`stabDenot` Lines 6 and 10).

+It is worthwhile noticing that in the one limit case where all performance criteria appear equi-significant, i.e. there is given a single equivalence class containing all the performance criteria, we may only distinguish stability levels +4 and +3 (rep. -4 and -3).
+Furthermore, when in such a case an outranking (resp. outranked) situation is validated at level +3 (resp. -3), no potential preordering of the criteria significances exists that could qualify the same situation as outranked (resp. outranking) at level -2 (resp. +2).

+In the other limit case, when all performance criteria admit different significances, i.e. the significance weights may be linearly ordered, no stability level +3 or -3 may be observed.

 Computing the stability denotation of outranking situations ...........................................................